 Obviously not every calf born in cold weather needs the warm water bath.
 However, this is apparently a method that can save a few severely stressed calves that would not survive if more conventional re-warming methods are used.

 I hope this information is helpful to all producers since winter weather is not just above the Mason-Dixon line anymore!
-This winter has showed us what we are in for in coming winters even in Texas and Florida.
+This winter has showed us what we are in for in coming winters even in Texas and Kentucky.
 I’m not expecting my wife to allow me to do it, but luckily so far, we haven’t had to give our calves a bath, in a tub, in the house.